stutlerk/ihs-website/_introcs/syllabus.md

 ## 2016-2017 Intro to Computer Science Syllabus

 ### Overview
-Welcome to Introduction to Computer Science!In this class, you'll learn the basics of computer science and computer programming and develop the skills to start writing programs of your own.
+Welcome to Introduction to Computer Science!
+In this class, you'll learn the basics of computer science and computer programming and develop the skills to start writing programs of your own.
 Don't worry if you've never programmed before; we don't require any previous experience and will teach you everything you need to know.
 Be prepared to move quickly and work hard all semester long, but expect to have a lot of fun too!

 ### Classroom Expectations

 #### Student Behavior
-Students are expected to act respectfully, courteously, and appropriately at all times.
+Students are expected to act respectfully, courteously and appropriately at all times.
 In particular:

 - Arrive on time and remain attentive until dismissed.
 - Come to class with all necessary materials prepared to learn and participate.